s-digiro/NyavaScript/README.md

 [ ] Better toString for Macro
 [ ] Find a way to implement PartialEq on RustFunction [ ] Find a way to implement PartialEq on RustMacro
+[*] Move closures in McCarthyScope to their own functions?